blog image

 However, modern trade spend optimization software can give a team, and an entire organization, a common platform to analyze and optimize their trade spend.

 Innovative software will be able to accommodate data from across the organization, and from partners and third parties.
-State of the art analytics and artificial intelligence can then produce an accurate baseline over time and provide far more accurate forecasts – taking into account the anomalies and disruptions we’ve discussed.
+State-of-the-art analytics and artificial intelligence can then produce an accurate baseline over time.
+They can also provide far more accurate forecasts – taking into account the anomalies and disruptions we’ve discussed.

 But CPG strategy is about more than just volumes and trade promotion spend.
-An integrated solution should allow different teams within an organization to share both raw data and the results thereoff, providing insights and a full, volume to value, forecast.
-This allows account handlers to see the impact of their activities on other parts of the business, and model and optimize accordingly.
+An integrated solution should enable different teams within an organization to share both raw data and the resulting insights, providing a comprehensive volume-to-value forecast.
+This allows account handlers to see the impact of their activities on other parts of the business, and to model and optimize accordingly.

 And it should allow sales leaders, finance and senior management to take a bird’s eye or long-term view, and to drill down to specifics when necessary.

 Better forecasting and analytics together with the automation of manual processes means human bias is removed.
 But that doesn’t mean the human factor is removed altogether.
 Sales team members are freed up to focus on innovation and relationship building with retail partners.
 It’s one thing to propose a new pricing scheme or in-store promotion as part of a long-term strategy.
-It’s another to present a category manager or purchaser at a retailer with both a plan, and the data to support.
+It’s another to present a category manager or a retail buyer with both a plan, and the data to support it.
 Decision making suddenly becomes much easier, and much quicker.

-A modern solution allows the organization to trade spend optimization and other activities.
-But it also enables more personal fulfilment for both account handler and client as they shift from separate, discrete promotions, towards collaboration, knowledge and shared goals as the drivers of future category growth.
+A modern solution facilitates trade spend optimization and other activities within the organization.
+Moreover, it enhances personal fulfillment for both account handlers and sales accounts by shifting from separate, discrete promotions to a focus on collaboration, knowledge sharing, and shared goals as the drivers of future category growth.

 Visualfabriq’s Trade Spend Master gives CPG companies the data integration, visibility, and AI-powered smarts they need to optimize their trade spend in the short to medium term and deliver sustainable growth in the long-term.
-Additionally, the Trade Promotion Master provides the required insights into promotional performance and uses embedded AI to optimize promotions to drive performance.
+Additionally, the Trade Promotion Master provides the required insights into promotional performance and uses embedded AI to optimize promotions.

-As a highly configurable, the software as a service (SaaS) gives commercial teams, and their counterparts in finance and senior executives, full visibility across their promotion, pricing and contract strategies, at both a granular and strategic level.
-Because they are part of Visualfabriq’s broader poffering, with an audit proof workflow, they allow the entire organization to coordinate actions for maximum efficiency and impact.
+The software as a service (SaaS) solution is highly configurable, providing commercial teams, finance, and senior executives with complete visibility into their promotional, pricing, and contract strategies.
+This visibility is available at both detailed and strategic levels, enabling informed decision-making.
+Because they are part of Visualfabriq’s broader offering, with an audit-proof workflow, they allow the entire organization to coordinate actions for maximum efficiency and impact.

-The result is that commercial professionals can optimize as they plan, meaning more impactful trade spending, and the ability to analyze the contribution of individual activities, retailers, and partners to the overall success of the company.
+The result is that commercial professionals can optimize as they plan.
+This results in more impactful trade spending.
+As well as the ability to analyze the contribution of individual activities, retailers, and partners to the overall company success.

 Takeaways

-When it comes trade spend optimization, considering the ROI of individual promotions or activities is just the first step in ensuring that your investments contribute to overall growth.
-Investments – and their results – need to be understood within the broader context of contractual relationships with retail partners, and the long-term strategic goals of the CPG.
-This means adopting an integrated approach to trade spend optimization and adopting a total contribution approach to brands, categories, retailers and entire channels.
-To see how Visualfabriq’s platform can help you optimize trade spend in the immediate term, and position you for sustainable growth long-term, book a demo today
+When it comes to trade spend optimization, considering the ROI of individual promotions or activities is only the beginning.
+It’s just the first step in ensuring that your investments contribute to overall growth.
+Investments – and their results – need to be understood within the broader context of contractual relationships with retail partners.
+And they must be assessed against the long-term strategic goals of the CPG.
+This means adopting an integrated approach to trade spend optimization.
+As well as adopting a total contribution approach to brands, categories, retailers and entire channels.
+Would you like to see how Visualfabriq’s solution can help you optimize trade spend in the immediate term, and position you for sustainable growth long-term?
+Book a demo today.